abertell/game/README.md

     * In this mode, the game will play out all recorded inputs on the input log.
 This mode can only be activated by entering a new level, or loading the save state.
 * Default (blue) - Freeplay mode
     * This mode occurs when you reach the end of the input log.
 Note that entering recording mode from this mode is not recommended, as it will start adding immediately to the end of the input log, without accounting for any changes in position/time since the log ended.

+Save states can only be made while in Recording or Playback mode.
+Loading a save state will keep you in whatever mode you were in before loading.

+This mod currently only supports one save state at a time, and save states are not remembered between stages (i.e. you cannot go back to a previous Singleplayer level without replaying from level 1, so it is best to optimize each level in order).
+Exiting the game will always reset you to Singleplayer level 1, to avoid confusion/inconsistent behavior.

 On the start of each stage, the game will be in playback mode (press R to record instead) and frozen (press 1 to unfreeze).
 Switching between modes will always freeze the game.